FlavScents AInsights Entry for Diphenyl Oxide (CAS: 101-84-8)

 5. Use in Fragrances

-In the fragrance industry, diphenyl oxide is a versatile ingredient used across various fragrance families, including floral, oriental, and chypre.
-It acts as a modifier and impact note, contributing to the top and middle notes of a fragrance composition.
-Typical concentration ranges in perfumes are from 0.5% to 5%, depending on the desired intensity and character.
-Its volatility allows it to blend well with other floral and green notes, enhancing the overall fragrance profile.
+In the fragrance industry, diphenyl oxide is a versatile component used across various fragrance families, including floral, oriental, and woody compositions.
+It acts as a modifier and impact note, contributing to the top and middle notes with its floral and powdery scent.
+Typical concentration ranges in perfumes and personal care products vary from 0.1% to 5%, depending on the formulation.
+Its volatility allows it to contribute to both the initial impression and the lingering scent of a fragrance.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts